igorwaw/web-advent/content/pages/2016/11-rtg.md

 ## New Python features: filter and lambda

 **Filter** is a function that selects elements from an iterable object (list, set, tuple etc.).
-It takes two elements, first is a function that returns True or False, second is an iterable.
+It takes two arguments, first is a function that returns True or False, second is an iterable.
 We can use a fully fledged function here, but lambda is a more popular choice for simple functions.

 **Lambda** is a small, anonymous function.
 The syntax might look a bit awkward in the beginning (believe me,